List of content you will read in this article:

 - Some advanced Hardware firewalls include antivirus-antispyware protection

-- A hardware firewall costs clearly more than a license for a software firewall
+- A hardware firewall costs more than a license for a software firewall.

 - A hardware firewall is a machine that needs to be installed at a specific point and have access to power and the network.

-- If a program is blocked by the firewall, a message does not automatically appear on the user's computer, it should manually enter the firewall administrative system and allow it to function.
+- If the firewall blocks a program, a message does not automatically appear on the user's computer; it should manually enter the firewall administrative system and allow it to function.